 How is the operation performed?

-Basically, there are three different procedures available to remove gallstones.
-Gallbladder removal (choleocystectomy), the destruction of the gallstones with shock waves (extracorporal shock waves) and the endoscopic removal of gallstones via a gallbladder colonoscopy (endoscopic retrograde cholangiopancreatography).
+Basically, there are two different procedures available to remove gallstones.
+Gallbladder removal (choleocystectomy) and the endoscopic removal of gallstones via a gallbladder colonoscopy (endoscopic retrograde cholangiopancreatography).
 Gallbladder colonoscopy is also used diagnostically to localise the gallstones and to clarify gallbladder diseases.
 Gallbladder removal is also carried out in patients with gallbladder cancer.

 Gallbladder removal, cholecystectomy